Arabic, Islamic, Middle Eastern and North African Studies BA

 Course details

-Year 1: Your first year will introduce you to the history, politics, cultures and religions of the Middle East and North Africa, while we support you through language classes to develop your Arabic skills.
+Your first year will introduce you to Arabic language, the history, politics, cultures and religions of the Middle East and North Africa, while we support you through language classes to develop your Arabic skills.

-Year 4: You’ll use the research skills you have developed in your final year project - an independent piece of research on a topic of your own choosing which can also be in the form of a digital documentary, submitted as a podcast.
+You'll continue to refine your Arabic skills and use the research skills you have developed to complete your final year project - an independent piece of research on a topic of your own choosing which can be in the form of a dissertation, digital documentary or submitted as a podcast.
 You’ll also have the option to develop your Arabic skills further by choosing a final year translation project, where you can explore issues in translation studies in relation to an extended translation on a topic of your own choosing.

 Course structure